 In Part 2 of this series, we’ve seen how RabbitMQ ships with tools for monitoring different aspects of your application: how your queues handle message traffic, how your nodes consume memory, whether your consumers are operational, and so on.
 While RabbitMQ plugins and built-in tools give you a view of your messaging setup in isolation, RabbitMQ weaves through the very design of your applications.
 To better understand your applications, you need to see how RabbitMQ performance relates to the rest of your stack.

 Datadog gives you an all-at-once view of key RabbitMQ metrics, out of the box, with our RabbitMQ dashboard.
 You can also set alerts to notify you when the availability of your messaging setup is at stake.
 In this post we’ll show you how to set up comprehensive monitoring using Datadog’s RabbitMQ integration.

 The Datadog Agent checks your host for RabbitMQ performance metrics and sends them to Datadog.
 The Agent can also capture metrics and trace requests from the rest of the systems running on your hosts.
 Instructions for installing the Agent are here.
 For some systems this only takes a single command.
 Check our documentation for more details on the Agent.

-The RabbitMQ integration is based on the management plugin (see Part 2), which creates a web server that reports metrics from its host node and any nodes clustered with it.
+The RabbitMQ integration provides support for the management plugin (see Part 2), which creates a web server that reports metrics from its host node and any nodes clustered with it.
 To configure the integration, first enable the RabbitMQ management plugin.
 Then follow the integration’s instructions for adding a configuration file.